Broadband and Internet outages

 - Follow up to let them know if the broadband outage continues (unless they contact you first)

-- Cooperate with their efforts to fix it, which may mean swapping routers or letting an engineer into your home.
+- Cooperate with their efforts to fix it, which may mean swapping routers or letting an engineer into your home

-- Keep notes of your contact with them, including dates and times so you have some proof of how long it’s been since you first reported the issue and what compensation you’re due.
+- Keep notes of your contact with them, including dates and times so you have some proof of how long it’s been since you first reported the issue and what compensation you’re due

-You probably won’t get the compensation directly; it will be credited to your bill unless you agree otherwise with your provider.
+You probably won’t get the compensation directly.
+It will be credited to your bill unless you agree otherwise with your provider.

 The automatic compensation scheme is voluntary and not all providers have joined it.
 There’s an up-to-date list on the Ofcom website.
 If your provider isn’t on it, you still have legal rights as a broadband consumer and the option to claim for compensation.